shapeshed/flim.shapeshed.com/src/_posts/writing-cross-platform-node.md

 ## Use the os module for more control

-If you need even more control you can get the platform you are running on react accordingly with the [os module][3].
+If you need even more control you can get the operating system platform and CPU architecture you are running on react accordingly with the [os module][3].

     var os = require('os');
     os.platform();